-- □ The Loretta C. Ford Fellowship is awarded each year to a full-time student entering the PhD program who demonstrates the highest potential for academic and professional success.
+- □ The Loretta C. Ford Fellowship is awarded each year to a full-time student entering the Ph.D. program who demonstrates the highest potential for academic and professional success.
 The Fellowship is renewed for one additional year on evidence of progress consistent with the expectations on appointment.
-This fellowship is awarded at Fall Convocation. - □ The Katharine Donohoe PhD Student Scholarly Practitioner Award recognizes a PhD student, prepared as a nurse practitioner, who has undertaken research focused on improving the well-being of the population they serve in the practice role.
-The student's performance will exemplify clinical excellence, outstanding scholarship, and professional leadership. - The Jill Thayer Award is awarded annually at convocation to a doctoral student and recognizes a doctoral student whose research demonstrates a commitment to personalizing healthcare encounters and/or enhancing access to healthcare.
+This fellowship is awarded at Fall Convocation. - □ The Katharine Donohoe Ph.D.
+Student Scholarly Practitioner Award recognizes a Ph.D. student, prepared as a nurse practitioner, who has undertaken research focused on improving the well-being of the population they serve in the practice role.
+The student's performance will exemplify clinical excellence, outstanding scholarship, and professional leadership. - The Jill Thayer Award is awarded annually at convocation to a Ph.D. student and recognizes a Ph.D. student whose research demonstrates a commitment to personalizing healthcare encounters and/or enhancing access to healthcare. - □ The George Spencer Terry, Jr. B' 49 Fund in Nursing Entrepreneurship Award is given to a junior faculty member or graduate student to develop a business model or plan to create innovative solutions.